GK230/MyWardrobe/README.md

 I think the UI could be improved, with more modern CSS.

 In future, I would build a favourites system, so users could pick and unpick their favourite items.
-Also some AR/VR would be great - Users could see themselves on the catwalk wearing potential outfits - no need to try on clothes again!
+Also some AR/VR would be great - users could see themselves on the catwalk wearing potential outfits - no need to try on clothes again!

 ## Background: